many-passwords/many-passwords/README.md

 _Default passwords for IoT devices and for web applications (for ex.
 MySQL and PostgreSQL admin panels)._ 🐱‍💻

-_Useful for fans of Shodan, Censys and Google dorks._
+_Useful for fans of Shodan, Censys, and Google dorks._

 - [x] in progress

 ## Motivation

-- one document for the vendors default credentials with high-quality entries
+- one document for the vendor's default credentials with high-quality entries
-- encouragent participation in the open source community by taking part in [Hacktoberfest](https://hacktoberfest.digitalocean.com/)
+- encouragement participation in the open source community by taking part in [Hacktoberfest](https://hacktoberfest.digitalocean.com/)
-- archiving credentials of no longer available in the web
+- archiving credentials of no longer available on the web

 ## Stats